Approximately 90 percent of contact lens wearers prefer soft contact lenses.

 Both types of materials work in a similar way, and help to correct a variety of refractive errors.
 However, while standard hydrogel lenses are a popular choice due to their nature and affordability, silicone hydrogel lenses contain a higher oxygen permeability.

-Silicone hydrogel lenses allow more oxygen to penetrate through the lens and reach the cornea, or the outer surface of the eye, and are therefore more commonly prescribed by optometrists than standard hydrogel lenses.
+Silicone hydrogel soft lenses allow more oxygen to penetrate through the lens and reach the cornea, or the outer surface of the eye, and are therefore more commonly prescribed by optometrists than standard hydrogel lenses.

 This type of lens may be beneficial if you suffer from dry eye or spend many hours in front of a computer screen.